AsherBond/wp-post-to-diaspora/readme.txt

 ** TO-DO ITEMS **

-5. Remove the "What are you doing?" section on the Post to Diaspora settings page.
 7. Add support for url shorteners that require API authentication (e.g., bit.ly).

 ***things I [Maxwell] will be fixing***